-4.5 Fast Recovery
+4.7 Fast Recovery

-Fast recovery mode can be set to connect multiple ports to one or more switches.
-The device with fast recovery mode will provide redundant links.
+Fast recovery mode can be set to connect multiple ports to one or more switches, thereby providing redundant links.
 Fast recovery mode supports 12 priorities.
 Only the first priority will be the active port, and the other ports with different priorities will be backup ports.

 Label Description

 Active Activate fast recovery mode

-Port Ports can be set to 12 priorities.
+Port.01 - 05 Ports can be set to 12 priorities.
 Only the port with the highest

 priority will be the active port.
 1st Priority is the highest.

 Apply Click to activate the configurations.